axodotdev/cargo-dist/book/src/simple-guide.md

 First let's talk about `[profile.dist]`.
 This is a custom [Cargo Profile][cargo-profile] that cargo-dist will use to build your app.
 If you want to, you can use it yourself by passing `--profile=dist` to cargo (i.e. `cargo run --profile=dist`).
 We define a separate profile from the normal "release" one so that you can be comfortable giving your Shippable Builds more aggressive settings without making local development too tedious.

 In this case the default profile cargo-dist recommends is essentially the same as --release (hence `inherits = "release"`), but with [thin LTO][thin-lto] enabled (`lto = "thin"`).
 This will make the build take longer, but produce more optimized builds.
-See ["tuning your build"][tuning] for more details.

 cargo-dist uses the existence of `[profile.dist]` in your Cargo.toml to detect if your project has been properly initialized, and will generally refuse to run other commands otherwise.
 Sorry but you can't delete the profile!